Where is Tim Flowers now?

 He rejoined Kidderminster Harriers in June 2015 as one of their backroom coaching staff – his third spell at the club.

-In September 2015, after a management reshuffle at the club, Flowers was asked to take over as Kidderminster Harriers head coach but he instead chose to leave the club.
+In September 2015, after a management reshuffle at the club, Flowers was asked to take over as the club’s head coach but he instead chose to leave.

 Tim Flowers: Premier League Statistics